CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/ms-spl-migrate-windows-servers-to-azure-hol2-ex1.md

-# Exercise 1: Migrate Windows Servers from Hyper-V to Azure
+# Exercise 01: Migrate Windows Servers from Hyper-V to Azure

 ### Estimated Duration: 3 hours

 ## Overview

-In this Guided Lab, you will learn about Azure migration and how all pre-migration steps, such as discovery, assessments, and right-sizing of on-premises resources, are included for infrastructure, data, and applications.
+In this exercise, you will learn about Azure migration and how all pre-migration steps, such as discovery, assessments, and right-sizing of on-premises resources, are included for infrastructure, data, and applications.
 Azure Migrate provides a simplified migration, modernization, and optimization service for Azure.

 ## Lab objectives